Table of Contents[Hide][Show]

 Maybe you’ve heard the often-repeated advice to eat small, frequent meals.
 Apparently skipping meals (even breakfast) is a surefire way to wreck your blood sugar and your metabolism.
 Moreover, even with our sedentary modern lifestyle, if we don’t eat every 2-4 hours and graze constantly we won’t have the energy to make it through the day.
 We must always carry 100-calorie packs in case hunger strikes, lest brain fog ensue.

-I know many health experts who who would disagree with this approach, and my own experience (not to mention scientific research) tells me that this just isn’t so.
-There are great health benefits to fasting for periods of time (skipping meals), if done in an informed way.
+I know many health experts who disagree with this approach, and my own experience (not to mention scientific research) tells me that this just isn’t so.
+There are great health benefits to fasting for periods of time, if done in an informed way.

 Health Myth: Eat Small, Frequent Meals